lisamelton/video-transcoding-scripts/README.md

 ## Feedback

 The best way to send feedback is mentioning me, [@donmelton](https://twitter.com/donmelton), on Twitter.
-I always try to repsond quickly but sometimes it may take as long as 24 hours.
+I always try to respond quickly but sometimes it may take as long as 24 hours.

 ## Acknowledgements